at3e/at3e.github.io/_posts/2024-12-27-gurobi-cheatsheet.md

 **Binary AND**

-We begin with the truth table of binary AND.
+We begin with the truth table of binary AND, and the plot of the same.

 ```
 z = x.y